District of Columbia Voting Rights Amendment: Senate debate

 The amendment ultimately passed with the support of 48 Democrats and 19 Republicans.
 Exactly 80% of the Democratic caucus voted for the amendment, while Republicans split evenly.
 The chamber's sole independent, Harry F. Byrd Jr. of Virginia, voted nay.

 Vote in the legislatures

 With that, the District of Columbia Voting Rights Amendment was submitted to the state legislatures for ratification.
 The Congress, via Section 4, included the requirement that ratification by three-fourths (38) of the states be completed within seven years following its passage by the Congress (i.e., August 22, 1985) in order for the proposed amendment to become part of the Constitution.
-By placing the ratification deadline in the text of the proposed amendment the deadline could not be extended without a separate amendment to the Constitution.
+By placing the ratification deadline in the text of the proposed amendment, it made clear that the deadline could not be extended without a separate amendment to the Constitution.
 This was in contrast to the ratification deadline of the Equal Rights Amendment, which was restricted by statute and not the amendment itself, and which later became the subject of legal debate.